raspberrypilearning/make-crumble-sparkle-creature/en/step_12.md

 ![Increase blue value by 1](images/sequence6_increaseBlueValue.png)

 --- /task ---

+Since the `blue value`{:class="crumblevariables"} variable will increase by 1 each time the loop runs, the `blue`{:class="block3motion"} RGB value will also increase by 1 each time.

 Another block we have not used before is the `Sparkle`{:class="crumblesparkles"} block that turns all the Sparkles off.